-- A PRTG user account for an AD user is only created if this AD user logs on to PRTG successfully!
-So if you want to send email notifications to an AD user group (using the option "Send to User Group" in the notification settings), for example, by choosing the default notification "Email to all members of group [AD group name] ", a member of this AD group has to log on to PRTG at least once to be able to receive an email notification.
+- A PRTG user account for an AD user is only created if this AD user successfully logs in to PRTG!
+So if you want to send email notifications to an AD user group (using the option "Send to User Group" in the notification settings), for example, by choosing the default notification "Email to all members of group [AD group name]", a member of this AD group has to log in to PRTG at least once to be able to receive an email notification.
 If you want to avoid these single logons of your AD group members to create user accounts, enter the email address of the AD group into the "Send to Email Address" field in the notification settings and choose "None" for the "Send to User Group" option.

 - If you want to delete an AD group from PRTG (due to some changes to the AD, for example), you have to delete all users which are in this PRTG user group first.
 This is because AD users always have this group as their primary group which cannot be changed.

 - If you want to reflect changes to your AD in PRTG, you have to delete the AD user group and all members first.
 Then add the AD group anew.
 This is because PRTG does not synchronize with your AD automatically.

 - Application Programming Interface (API) Definition

 - Filter Rules for xFlow, IPFIX, and Packet Sniffer Sensors

 - Channel Definitions for xFlow, IPFIX, and Packet Sniffer Sensors